Global Governance and the Emergence of Global Institutions for the 21st Century

 - Maja Groff, international lawyer based in The Hague, Canada/Netherlands

 winners of the New Shape Prize for this project in May 2018.

-The first product of the working group will be a book to be published next year by Cambridge University Press.
+The first product of the working group will be a book now completed (400 pages) to be published later in 2019 by Cambridge University Press.